EpicEricEE/typst-equate/src/equate.typ

 // State for tracking whether we're in a shared alignment block.
 #let share-align-state = state("equate/share-align", false)

+// State for tracking whether we're in a nested equation.
+#let nested-state = state("equate/nested-depth", 0)

 // Show rule necessary for referencing equation lines, as the number is not
 // stored in a counter, but as metadata in a figure.
 #let equate-ref(it) = {